Matías González (footballer, born 1925)

-Matías González (6 August 1925 in Artigas – 12 May 1984) was a Uruguayan footballer, who played for C.A.
+Matías González (6 August 1925 in Artigas – 12 May 1984) was a Uruguayan footballer, who played as a defender for C.A.
 Cerro.

 For the Uruguay national football team, he was part of the 1950 FIFA World Cup winning team, and he played in all four of Uruguay's matches in the tournament.
 In total he earned 33 caps for Uruguay.